 This is a 4 mile road run held on each second Thursday of the month from April to September organised by Will Atkinson.
 The route is through north Oxford and is a handicapped series where each runner competes against his or her best time.
 We welcome runners from other clubs, but please email us first to let us know you will be coming.

 Note: there has been be a new course since 2005 season.
-The new start will be about 20m beyond the Elsfield Rd on the cycle path and the finish is at the end of the Marston Ferry Road just beyond where the route used to turn right to circle through the underpass.
-Mark Hirst measured the new course and marked the Start, Finish and mile points on the ground.
+The start is about 20m beyond the Elsfield Rd on the cycle path and the finish is at the end of the Marston Ferry Road just beyond the underpass.
+Mark Hirst measured the course with a wheel and marked the Start, Finish points on the ground.
 It is exactly 4 miles long.
 Click here to view the course map.

 See below for dates for the current season.

 How the timetrial handicap system works